 Bringing certified CPR and AED training into your workplace:

 • Saves money – particularly in the form of employee travel/meal reimbursement.

 • Makes lessons more practical and comfortable, since students are in their “home” environment.

 • Makes it easy to facilitate mandatory employee compliance.

 Just last year, respiratory therapist Cindy Keely – a native West Virginian – was sitting at her desk when she was frantically paged to a nearby conference room.
 A woman attending a cardiovascular care volunteer meeting had collapsed.
 Keely’s quick thinking enabled her to implement both hands-on CPR and AED training – saving the victim’s life.

 Most workplace CPR classes incorporate AED (automated external defibrillator) training along with CPR.
 Together, these two certifications pack a powerful punch.
 OSHA writes, “Trials have shown that SCA survival rates doubled when CPR was combined with AED use, compared to CPR alone.”

 Are you in compliance with local, state and federal mandates?

 In a perfect world, CPR and AED certification would be a part of the educational norm.
 And, in fact, several states around the nation are implementing hands-on CPR training as part of their graduation requirements.
 Until that becomes a nationwide norm, most of us rely on professionals to hold this knowledge for the community.

-Many industry and corporate regulatory requirements mandate that employees holding certain professional titles, or who hold certain job responsibilities, have some level of CPR and/or AED training or certification.
+Many industry and corporate regulatory requirements mandate that employees holding certain professional titles, or who hold certain job responsibilities, have some level of CPR/AED training or certification.